m0sa/m0sa.github.io/content/posts/2019-02-msbuild-global-properties-defineconstants.md

 +++

 One of the first steps in the Stack Overflow .NET Core migration was to extract a Common library that would target `netstandard`.
-This new project would be referenced in both the old AspNetMvc 5 projects, as well as the net new AspNetCore, so that we could start moving the old projects one-by-one.
+This new project would be referenced in both the old AspNetMvc 5 as well as the new AspNetCore projects, so that we could start moving the old projects one-by-one.
 The new Common project had a few AspNetMvc / AspNetCore specific regions that were conditionally compiled via `#if NET472 <MVC 5 CODE> #else <ASPNETCORE CODE>` directives (thanks to the new `IHtmlContent` interface which replaced the old `IHtmlString` from `System.Web`, which we use across many models).
 The target framework conditional defines are a feature of the new SDK-style builds in the .NET Core ecosystem.